 A heat pump is a device that uses a small amount of electricity to absorb the natural heat from a cold space and release it in a warmer one.
 It does this by employing the same method of heat transfer as a fridge, only in reverse.
 Additionally, reversible heat pumps can provide heating in the winter and cooling in the summer.

 Heat pumps are extremely efficient, capable of producing 3 or 4 times more heat than conventional electric heaters using the same amount of electricity.
 They’re also extremely reliable and operate all year round, making them an excellent option for homes.
-Although the initial cost of installation is high, when combined with the RHI payments and energy bill savings, they make a lot of sense.
+Although the initial cost of installation is high, when combined with the RHI payments and energy bill savings, they make a lot of sense compared to gas boilers and other heating systems

 What’s more, heat pumps utilise a clean and sustainable source of power.
 This natural heat is constantly being replenished by the sun, unlike most other fuels.
 Furthermore, heat pumps don’t produce greenhouse gases because there’s no combustion involved.